 The CM is required to meet with the DD Waiver participant and guardian prior to the ISP meeting.
 CM must document the Pre-ISP meeting to include all required items as listed below.
-The CM reviews current assessment information, prepares for the meeting, creates a plan with the person to facilitate or co-facilitate the meeting if desired, discusses the budget, reviews the current SFOC forms and other DDSD Process forms such as the Decision Consultation and Team Justification Form (DC/TJF) and facilitates greater informed participation in ISP development by the person.
+The CM reviews current assessment information, prepares for the meeting, creates a plan with the person to facilitate or co-facilitate the meeting if desired, discusses the budget, reviews the current SFOC forms and other DDSD Process forms such as the Decision Consultation and Team Justification Form (DC/TJF)Forms and facilitates greater informed participation in ISP development by the person.

 - 1. The CM clarifies the person's long-term vision through direct communication with the person where possible, or through communication with family, guardians, friends, Provider Agencies, and others who know the person well.
-Information gathered prior to the annual ISP meeting shall include, but is not limited to the following:

-- a. strengths,

-- b. capabilities,

-- c. preferences,

-- d. desires,

-- e. cultural values,

-- f. relationships,

-- g. resources,

-- h. functional skills in the community,

-- work/learning interests and experiences,

-- j. hobbies,

-- k. community membership activities or interests,

-- I. religious and/or spiritual beliefs or interests, and

-- m. communication and learning styles or preferences and health and safety for use in development of the ISP.

-- 2. The CM shall verify with the person and guardian, if applicable, which members of the current IDT should be invited to the annual ISP meeting.

-- 3. All DD Waiver Provider Agencies should be aware of and respect the right of the person and guardian, if applicable, to discontinue services or change Provider Agencies.

-- 4. The CM shall verify with the person and guardian, if applicable:
+Information gathered prior to the annual ISP meeting shall include, but is not limited to the following: - a. strengths, - b. capabilities, - c. preferences, - d. desires, - e. cultural values, - f. relationships, - f.g. safety and abuse prevention strategies - g.h. resources, - h.i. functional skills in the community, - i.j. work/learning interests and experiences, - i.k. hobbies, - k.l. community membership activities or interests, - Lm. religious and/or spiritual beliefs or interests, and - m.n. communication and learning styles or preferences and health and safety for use in development of the ISP. - 2.
+The CM shall verify with the person and guardian, if applicable, which members of the current IDT should be invited to the annual ISP meeting. - 3.
+All DD Waiver Provider Agencies should be aware of and respect the right of the person and guardian, if applicable, to discontinue services or change Provider Agencies. - 4.
+The CM shall verify with the person and guardian, if applicable: - a.
+Whether any Decision Consultation or Team Justification Forms are currently in place processes are currently in place, by reviewing the Decision Consultation and Team

-- a.
-Whether any Decision Consultation or Team Justification processes are currently in place, by reviewing the Decision Consultation and Team Justification Form (DC/JTF) and if so whether the decisions made during these processes are to continue or are to be modified or discontinued.
+- Justification Form (DC/JTF) and if so whether the decisions made during these processes are to continue or are to be modified or discontinued. - b.
+If the person/guardian disagrees with a recommendation, the CM convenes a meeting in which Providers inform the person/guardian of the rationale for that recommendation including risks, benefits, potential consequences, and alternatives (if available).
+The decision made by the person/guardian during the meeting is documented and the IDT follows this decision in every setting.

-- b.
 Acknowledgement of this discussion will be documented on the DC/TJF and in the CM notes.
-The CM and IDT shall assure that the person has input in decision-making and does not fear repercussions.
+The CM and IDT shall assure that the person has input in decision making and does not fear repercussions.